Cook has 2 TDs as Vikings get 1st win, 31-23 over Texans

+“It definitely feels good to win a football game, to help the confidence of our team, to get us back in rhythm of knowing we can go out there and win the football game if we play as a whole in each phase of the game,” Cook said.

-The Texans cut the lead to 8 when Deshaun Watson connected with Kenny Stills on a 24-yard touchdown pass on fourth-and-10 with about six minutes remaining.
+The Texans cut the lead to 8 when Deshaun Watson connected with Kenny Stills on a 24-yard touchdown pass on fourth-and-10 with 5:52 remaining.

-Houston’s defense got a stop and Will Fuller made an acrobatic one-handed catch on fourth down for what was initially ruled a touchdown with about a minute left.
-But after a review it was determined that the ball hit the ground before Fuller gained control, and Minnesota (1-3) ran out the clock from there.
+Houston’s defense got a stop and Will Fuller made an acrobatic one-handed catch on fourth down for what was initially ruled a touchdown with 1:12 left.
+But after a review it was determined that the ball hit the ground before Fuller gained control, and Minnesota ran out the clock from there.

-Alexander Mattison added a rushing touchdown and Kirk Cousins threw for 260 yards and a touchdown for the Vikings.
+Alexander Mattison added a rushing touchdown and Cousins threw for 260 yards and a TD for the Vikings.

 Houston’s NFL-worst run defense continued to struggle, giving up 162 yards as the Texans dropped to 0-4 for the first time since 2008.

+“This is terrible, it’s brutal,” defensive end J.J.
+Watt said.
+“It’s depressing.
+It sucks.
+It sucks, I don’t know any other way to put it.”

-The loss at home to a previously winless team after a brutal season-opening schedule will ratchet up pressure on coach Bill O’Brien, whose team won the AFC South the previous two seasons.
+The loss at home to a previously winless team after a difficult season-opening schedule will ratchet up pressure on coach Bill O’Brien, whose team won the AFC South the previous two seasons.

+“We’ve just got to keep working,” O’Brien said.
+“There’s really no way out of it other than that.
+You have no choice.”

 Watson threw for 300 yards and two touchdowns and Fuller had 108 yards receiving and a touchdown before he was unable to corral the last ball thrown to him.